Some Self Improvement Thoughts Now That the Holidays Go Into Full Gear

+The holidays are now in high gear.
 Every TV commercial says “Buy, Buy, Buy.”
 Some even suggest that you get a loan so you can buy those expensive gifts you think each member of your family wants (and needs?)
-After all, will 5 year old Tommy ever respect you again if you don’t give him his own cell phone with music, video and text messaging? (of course he can’t read or spell but so what?)
-Will 13 year old Jessica forgive you if she doesn’t receive those $120 designer jeans?
+After all, will 5-year-old Tommy ever respect you again if you don’t give him his own cell phone with music, video, and text messaging? (of course, he can’t read or spell but so what?)
+Will 13-year-old Jessica ever forgive you if she doesn’t receive those $120 designer jeans?
 Does your wife expect diamonds or your husband expect a Rolex even though you’re on a tight budget?
 Or, hey, how about having twin Mercedes sitting in the driveway on Christmas morning like the commercials instruct?

 Let’s look at the holidays we celebrate: